Resources

 Laparoscopy is a surgical procedure that involves insertion of a laparoscope (a thin, telescope-like instrument) through a small incision in the abdomen.

-Laparoscopy helps doctors diagnose conditions such as endometriosis, blocked fallopians tubes, fibroids, etc.
+Laparoscopy helps doctors diagnose conditions such as endometriosis, blocked fallopian tubes, fibroids, etc.

-Microsurgical Epididymal Sperm Extraction (MESA) is a procedure used in conjunction with ICSI in which sperm are obtained from the epididymis of men with obstructive azoospermia (a blockage in the sperm delivery system).
+Microsurgical Epididymal Sperm Extraction (MESA) is a procedure used in conjunction with ICSI in which sperms are obtained from the epididymis of men with obstructive azoospermia (a blockage in the sperm delivery system).

 Mock Transfer is the placement of a transfer catheter into the uterine cavity prior to the actual embryo transfer.
 This procedure allows the physician to measure the cavity length and cervical/uterine position.